noctoldev/polymorphic-rust/README.md

 # polymorphic rust engine
+(this will have a shit ton of warnings, ignore)
 ## What’s This About?

 Okay, so `RustPolyMorph` is a cool tool I built with Rust that spits out ransomware that works on Windows.
 I make it on Linux and turn it into a Windows `.exe` file.
 It grabs files where it’s at, encrypts them with AES-256-CBC, and sticks a `.enc` on the end.